FyeCobain/restful-api-project/api/README.md

 ## Commits (newest to oldest)

+**Added whitelist and transform validation options**
+* Whitelist and transform validation options set to true.
+* Projection objects added in find methods.
+* Improved some returned exceptions.

 **Blank fields handling improved**
 * Added filters and helpers for blank fields handling in DTOs.